 Reasons for testing

 If you own and live in a home which has a private water supply such as those provided by a well, borehole or stream, and are only using this water for your own purposes, there is no legal obligation to test your water.
 That being said, the only real way to ascertain the quality of your drinking water and guarantee peace of mind that your water is safe to drink is for it to be tested for the presence of a range of known possible contaminants.
+If your water is tested and contaminants are present, this could indicate that any water treatment equipment that you have in place is not functioning correctly, which would obviously be a cause for concern.
 Water which is delivered to premises via a water authority is heavily regulated and goes through numerous, consistent analyses to ensure it is safe to drink.
 For private water supplies, however, it is the owner's responsibility to arrange and finance testing.
 It is recommended that private water supplies are tested on a yearly basis and that at a minimum, tests for E.Coli and coliform bacteria are conducted as the presence of these in any quantity are an indication that the water supply has been contaminated with human sewage and/or animal faeces.

 SUSPECTED OR KNOWN ISSUE